cbrts/08-07-2023-test-2-vb/README.md

 ## Assumptions
 * The Terraform code assumes that you already have a suitable VPC and subnets set up to deploy your instance in.
 * The Terratest code assumes that the default region will be eu-west-1, usually test resources should be region agnostic but as this has been developed in my personal AWS account, I'm sticking to a single region.
 * Terraform state is handeld by the user.
-For this example it's just going to write state locally.
+For this example it's assuming you have an s3 bucket already prepared.
 * SSM sessions have been enabled even though it's not in scope.
 This was to aid in debugging any issues with nginx.

 ## Requirements